learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/fine-tuning-ml/fine-tuning.md

 Once this is done, one can train the model as one normally would.

 ## Conclusions

+In this document, we have explored the process of fine-tuning a pre-trained machine learning model.
+We discussed the importance of selecting an appropriate dataset, and how Hugging Face provides a rich resource for such datasets.
+We also highlighted the significance of preprocessing and the use of GPUs for accelerating the training process.

+We delved into the specifics of setting up the training process, including freezing the weights of the pre-trained model to preserve its feature extraction capabilities, and replacing the final layer of the model to adapt it to the new task.

 Having learned what model fine-tuning is and its applications, I hope any reader of this can add this useful skill to their arsenal of software engineering/machine learning skills.